nmfs-ost/AA-SI_DataRoadMap/README.md

     - Output: survey-level and file-level metadata.
 - **Level 1**
     - Input: Level 0 data - raw data file, survey-level, and file-level metadata,
-    - Apply quality assurance (QA)/quality control (QC) criteria,
+    - Apply quality assurance (QA)/quality control (QC) criteria, e.g.,
+        - time-coordinate corrections
+        - notification of missing data
     - Harvest all ancillary data (e.g., motion, GPS, sound speed, attenuation, ...) recorded within the level 0 raw data file,
     - Determine whether supplemental data are required (e.g., missing GPS), and if so, assemble those data,
-    - Reformat manufacturer-specified-format active-acoustic data to open-format (<a href="https://htmlpreview.github.io/?https://github.com/ices-publications/SONAR-netCDF4/blob/master/Formatted_docs/crr341.html"> "ICES SONAR-netCDF4"</a>) format,
+    - Reformat manufacturer-specified-format active-acoustic data to "Echopype" or <a href="https://htmlpreview.github.io/?https://github.com/ices-publications/SONAR-netCDF4/blob/master/Formatted_docs/crr341.html"> "ICES SONAR-netCDF4"</a> open formats,
     - Reformat supplemental data to open-format,
     - Collate validated calibration data and metadata for supplemental data,
-    - Output: Data files in SONAR-netCDF4 and Echopype open-formats for active-acoustic data, and supplemental data and metadata to be used for processing the active-acoustic data.
+    - Output: Data files in Echopype open-format for active-acoustic data, and supplemental data and metadata to be used for processing the active-acoustic data.
+        - The default is Echopype format, which we use as input to L2 and higher.
+        - We also provide data in strict sonarNET-CDF4 format as output to L1.
 - **Level 2**
     - Input: Level 1 data - files in Echopype format - i.e, with volume and point-backscatter in Python (<a href="https://docs.xarray.dev/en/stable/"> "Xarray"</a>) format,
     - Apply missing ancillary data (e.g., missing GPS),